 St Paul's is used for services, christenings, weddings, funerals, book groups, rehearsals, plays, meetings, school shows, concerts, Bible study courses, confirmation classes, private prayers and more!
 Read on to find out what our church can offer you!

 A christening can be part of our Sunday morning service, or we can arrange a special service.
-Please contact our vicar if you would like to discuss having your child christened at St Paul's at firstname.lastname@example.org
+You are very welcome to use our lovely church garden or the Isis rooms which adjoin the church for a party following the christening, or to have a drinks reception at the back of the church.
+Please contact our churchwardens if you would like to discuss a christening at St Paul's.

 St Paul's is a beautiful place to host this special day.
-You can put up a marquee in our gorgeous vicarage garden, and it is also possible to have have a smaller drinks reception in the church, or use the adjoining Isis rooms for a party.
-There are some pictures of the garden on the Who We Are page.
-If you are interested in using St Paul's for your special day, please contact Rev'd Michael Riley at email@example.com
+It is also possible to have have a drinks reception in the church and its garden, or use the adjoining Isis rooms for a party.
+The photo above is of the wedding of Jane and Peter Valentin in June 2017, with their lovely daughters and bridesmaids Rosie and Florence!
+If you are interested in using St Paul's for your special day, please contact our churchwardens.

 Below are some photos from the wedding of Celia Surtees and Christopher Charlwood; which was held at St Paul's

 in the summer of 2015.
 As you can see, they had their reception in a large marquee in the vicarage garden and were fortunate to have lovely weather too!

 Hiring Our Church